Hallessandro/Hallessandro.github.io/_posts/2018-10-14-how-to-build-a-chatbot-with-dialogflow.md

 image: coverPosts/dialogflow.png
 header-img: "coverPosts/dialogflow.png"
 ---
-Hi guys, today I will talk about a very interesting thing called chatbot, so i expected
+Hi guys, today I will talk about a very interesting thing called chatbot and how build one with DialogFlow, so I hope you enjoy.

 ### What is a chatbot